will-t-harris/bikes-and-bytes/data/blog/2020/05/18/jsx.md

 date: "2020-05-18"
 ---

-Over the last year, I've been on a mission to learn modern JavaScript.
+Over the last year I've been on a mission to learn modern JavaScript.
 Much of the language has changed and improved since my initial exposure to it, and I've found no shortage of things to explore.
-I've also landed on React as my front-end framework of choice and have really been enjoying the experience.
+I've also landed on React as my front-end framework of choice and have been enjoying working with it immensely.

-For some time I've wanted to set down and think through the different basic building blocks of React, so this will be the first of many posts covering React fundamentals as I understand them.
+For some time I've wanted to sit down and think through the different basic building blocks of React, so this will be the first of a series of posts covering React fundamentals as I understand them.

 Today let's talk about JSX.